 In accordance with the Rehabilitation Act of 1973, Section 504, colleges must be willing to modify academic requirements to prevent discrimination against eligible students with disabilities.
 Therefore, qualified students with disabilities may request that appropriate course substitutions be considered as a programmatic accommodation.

-Lane Community College's Center for Accessible Resources (CAR) will consider a course substitution request on a case-by-case basis, based on the student's disability, as determined by medical documentation, as long as there is no substantial change to the course learning outcomes.
+Lane Community College's Center for Accessible Resources (CAR) will consider a course substitution request on a case-by-case basis, based on the student's disability, as determined by disability verification, as long as there is no substantial change to the course learning outcomes.
 A review will be conducted to determine eligibility and to reasonably accommodate qualified students with alternative course work that will fulfill the appropriate degree/certificate requirement.

 Since a course substitution may have the effect of fundamentally altering the nature of the degree/certificate, a course that is deemed essential to the degree/certificate may not be appropriate for substitution.
 Please note that this procedure pertains to course substitutions only; course waivers are not considered.

 Basic Process to Request a Course Substitution

-- The student must request a disability-related course substitution through the Center for Accessibility Resources (CAR) and provide appropriate medical documentation.
+- The student must request a disability-related course substitution through the Center for Accessibility Resources (CAR) and provide appropriate disability verification.